Vanessaaaa/mpdocs/docs/automatic-related-products/index.md

   * The **Block name** field is where you can name the block which is displayed in the frontend.
 If you don’t want to have it named, leave it blank.
   * In the **Product Layout** field: There are two modes.
 You can choose the Slider mode or the Grid mode
   * In the **Display mode** fields: There are two Display Style that you could choose.
-    * Ajax Display: The ARP block is loaded after the page loads, and it will take a while to display in the Frontend.
+    * **Ajax Display**: The ARP block is loaded after the page loads, and it will take a while to display in the Frontend.
 This option is useful for loading speed of page
-    * Block Display: ARP block will be loaded when loading page and display as soon as the page is loaded.
+    * **Block Display**: ARP block will be loaded when loading page and display as soon as the page is loaded.
 This option helps improve SEO for the page.
 And this style does not support A / B Testing Rule
   * In the **Limit number of products** field: Enter the maximum number of products displayed in a block..
 If you leave it blank or set 0, all of products in the Product List will be displayed
   * In the **Display "Out-of-stock" products** field: select “No” to not display Out-of-Stock products in the Auto Related Product block.
   * In the **Product order** field: choose how to sort products in the block